 Pursuant to Section 204 of the Companies Act 2013, and in pursuant to Reg.
-24A of Securities Exchange Board of India (Listing Obligations & Disclosure Requirements) (Amendments) Regulations, 2018 the Secretarial Audit Report for the Financial Year ended March 31, 2023 issued by Ravi Kapoor & Associates, Practicing Company Secretary is annexed to this Report as an Annexure - III.
+24A of Securities Exchange Board of India (Listing Obligations & Disclosure Requirements) (Amendments) Regulations, 2018 the Secretarial Audit Report for the Financial Year ended on March 31, 2025 issued by Ravi Kapoor & Associates, Practicing Company Secretary is annexed to this Report as an Annexure - II.